-- Operate equipment with all guards in place. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
-NEVER carry passengers.

-DO NOT operate the mower when children or others are in the area!

-- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip over could occur.
+- ◆ Do not operate the machine without guards, shields, and safety devices in place and working properly. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+NEVER carry passengers. - DO NOT operate the mower when children or others are in the area! - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip over could occur.
 Drive slower on slopes.
 Progressively greater care is needed as the slope increases.
 DO NOT mow slopes greater than 15 degrees.
 Watch for ditches, holes, rocks, dips, and rises, which change the operating angle.
 Keep away from drop-offs and steep banks.
 Avoid sudden starts when mowing uphill mower may tip backwards.
 Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering.
 DO NOT mow slopes when grass is wet slippery conditions affect steering and reduce traction and braking.
 The operator is responsible for safe operation on slopes.
 See inside back cover to determine the approximate slope angle of the area to be mowed.